 Kim Cypher is one of the most exciting female saxophonists, vocalists and composers in the South West, having developed her own unique ‘funky’ style of saxophone playing, built upon influences by great players such as Gerald Albright, Maceo Parker, Pee Wee Ellis, Andy Sheppard, Dean Fraser, Courtney Pine and Grover Washington.
-Kim trained alongside American saxophonists Pee Wee Ellis (saxophonist with James Brown and Van Morrison) and Andy Snitzer (Paul Simon, The Rolling Stones, Eric Clapton, Aretha Franklin and Christina Aguilera to name just a few) plus internationally acclaimed jazz saxophonist Andy Sheppard.
+Kim trained alongside American saxophonist Pee Wee Ellis (saxophonist with James Brown and Van Morrison) and internationally acclaimed jazz saxophonist Andy Sheppard.
 Kim’s vocal style has been influenced by the great Billie Holiday together with a wide range of vocalists including Imelda May and Caro Emerald.

 Inspired by the funkier side of jazz, Kim’s style of performance is best described as ‘funky saxophonist meets 1940′s jazz singer’.
 Kim performs an eclectic mix of music spanning many genres with a quirky, jazzy twist together with her own original material, all packaged up in a captivating performance and warm stage presence.

 Kim’s debut album ‘Make Believe’ was released end of 2016, receiving a glowing review from London Jazz News.
 Following an album launch event at The Queen’s Hotel Cheltenham, Kim and her band are currently performing a series of album tour dates across the UK and overseas including Cheltenham Jazz Festival, Bristol Jazz & Blues Festival and a London debut at The Pheasantry Chelsea.
 Music from the album has been featured on BBC Radio 2 Clare Teal’s show in August 2017.